-Amy is a partner at Bennett Griffin and the head of the Personal Injury team which has been recognised for its work in the Legal 500 both in 2015 and 2016.
+Amy is a Solicitor and Partner at Bennett Griffin and the head of the Personal Injury team which has been recognised for its work in the Legal 500 both in 2015 and 2016.
 Amy is also a member of the Association of Personal Injury Lawyers.

 Amy joined Bennett Griffin in 2007 as a trainee solicitor having gained a 2.1 in English Literature at Swansea University before going on to achieve a Commendation in the Graduate Diploma in Law (GDL) also at Swansea University and a further Commendation in the Legal Practice Course (LPC) at the College of Law in Guildford.